APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 ## Student and faculty voices are identity-driven
 "Dan Gold, executive director of Hillel at UCLA, [said](https://dailybruin.com/2023/11/19/jewish-students-express-concern-over-antisemitism-on-ucla-campus) students have been called Zionists on social media, and he feels that faculty members have tried to demonize the Jewish community by speaking on subjects outside of their academic fields during class."

+“The idea of not being educated is inherently classist, and, frankly, it feels a little coded in particular, as someone coming in from a low-income background, that I’m being told by a council member and peer that I may not be educated,” Valenzuela Mejia said.
+“As a Guatemalan, … my country went through genocide.
+My family died in the Guatemalan Mayan genocide.
+I understand.
+I very well know what genocide looks like.” https://dailybruin.com/2024/02/21/usac-passes-resolution-endorsing-boycott-divest-and-sanctions-movement

 https://www.instagram.com/p/Czt0bmTvLAI/?hl=en